words Al Wood

 Booking flights for multi-city travel used to be complicated and stressful.
 But nowadays, there are some incredibly advanced, easy-to-use flight booking tools at your disposal.
 For instance, Volario’s journey planner enables you to book flights with your choice of connections and preferred airline.
 If layovers are required, it even rates how difficult or easy each connection would be.

 Being able to book your own self-connecting flights means more flexibility and choice around flight times and dates, as well as being able to save money and make the most of long layovers.
+If you want to save even more money, consider heading to a site like FlightList to book one-way tickets for less than the price of a takeaway!

 Multi-city travellers can also use apps like Google My Maps to bookmark must-see landmarks, museums, top-rated restaurants and other places of interest.
 That way, you have a list of places to go and you can navigate to each one at a moment’s notice.